Wasif1018a/Generative-Models-for-Image-to-Image-Translation-and-Generation/README.md

 cd <repo-name>
 ```

-Open the notebook:
+Open the notebook in Jupyter, Colab, or Kaggle (with T4 GPU enabled):

 ```bash
 jupyter notebook main.ipynb
 ```

-Run cells sequentially to train and test models.
+Run the cells sequentially to preprocess data, train and test the models, and view the evaluations.

 ### Streamlit + ngrok Demo